vyapp/vy/INTRO.md

 graphical toolkits ever.
 It is also powerful because it was designed with code clarity and modularity in mind.
 Everything in vy is based on a modular approach.
 Everything is modular.

-As vy is self documented, it means all plugins that are implemented just have docs explaning how to use the Key-Commands, the best approach to write this intro is going through the plugins docs.

 Vy is written in pure python, it gives the possibility of taking all power of vy with python, with no need for learning a non mainstream language like vimscript or emacs lisp.
 It is possible to drop python code to vy then affect the state of the editor in real time.